Blinking battery dash light

 My 1993 Eurovan has had some electrical issues related to the battery.
 I know that I have run the main battery down substantially many times.
 So I bought a replacement EverMaxx H5 from Walmart.

-After (and before) the new battery, I had intermittent blinking battery light on the dash.
+After (and before) the new battery, I had intermittent blinking battery light on the dash and very irregular starting/problems starting.

 I did some testing and got some feedback from Thomas EXOVCDS and getting some info from this video.